drnic/eirinix-helloworld/README.md

 kubectl apply -f config/deployment-ns-default.yaml
 ```

-Any previously generated `mutatingwebhook` and `secret` will be kept (these must be explicitly deleted to be removed).
+Any previously generated `mutatingwebhookconfiguration` and `secret` will be kept (these must be explicitly deleted to be removed).

 See [Tear it down](#tear-it-down) for cleanup of webhook, secret, and `mutatingwebhookconfiguration`.